On the curvature of vortex moduli spaces: The homotopy type of

 \section{The homotopy type of $\widetilde{{\rm Sym}^{k}(\Sigma)}$}

-In this section, we determine the homotopy type of the universal cover of the symmetric powers of a closed oriented surface.
-Although not directly relevant for the study of vortices, we include this calculation for the sake of completeness.
+In this section, we determine the homotopy type of the universal cover of the symmetric products of a closed oriented surface.
+Although not directly relevant to the proof of our main result, we include this calculation for the sake of completeness.

 \begin{theorem} Furthermore, $U_k(X_n)$ is homotopy equivalent to a wedge of spheres of dimension $k$. \begin{proof} According to Lemma~\ref{le:torus}, $U_k(X_n)$ has trivial homology in dimensions less than $k$.
 Since it is also simply connected by definition, Hurewicz's theorem says that the Hurewicz map